Coping With Self Isolation and Anxiety

 Relaxation

-Finding ways to relax is important help with anxiety during the Coronavirus lockdown.
+Finding ways to relax is important to help with anxiety during the Coronavirus lockdown.
 Ways to help you relax might include:

 Routine